cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

         name: vpc-1
         # Override the default variables from the base component
         vpc_flow_logs_enabled: true
-        # Specify the name of the Atmos component that configures
+        # Specify the name of the Atmos component that provides configuration
-        # the `infra/vpc-flow-logs-bucket` Terraform component
+        # for the `infra/vpc-flow-logs-bucket` Terraform component
         vpc_flow_logs_bucket_component_name: vpc-flow-logs-bucket
 ```